Your Missed Rust Class

 ’long <: ‘short means that ’long defines a region of code that completely contains ‘short.

-This is taken from then excellent chapter from The Rustonomicon which the rest of section on variance will follow.
+This is taken from the excellent chapter from The Rustonomicon, which the rest of section on variance will follow.
 The Nomicon’s explanation, though, can be quite challenging for beginners — I know students who didn’t understand it at all

 Covariance§